4 Legal Documents You Need for Child Custody if Both Parents Pass Away

 A properly executed Will gives you control over who will take on the task of caring for your children should the need arise.
 This process involves choosing a guardian, or multiple guardians, who will assume the responsibility of caring for the children and making decisions on their behalf.

 To ensure that the chosen guardian(s) are legally recognized and their appointment is upheld, it is important to include specific language in the will that clearly states the parents’ intentions.
-This involves naming the guardian(s), providing contact information, and clarifying your intent.
-Parents can also state who they do not want to act as guardian.
+Typically this involves naming the chosen guardian(s), providing their contact information, and being clear about the parent’s intent for them to act as guardian(s) of any minor children.
+Parents can also explicitly state that they do not want an individual acting as guardian of a minor child.

-By including these guardianship decisions in a will, you can have peace of mind knowing that your children will be cared for by someone who shares your values and beliefs.
+By including these guardianship decisions in a will, you can have peace of mind knowing that your children will be cared for by someone they trust and who shares your values and beliefs.

 2. Trusts